feathersjs/feathers/docs/guides/basics/schemas.md

 - **Query** schemas and resolvers validate and convert the query string and can also be used for additional limitations like only allowing a user to see and modify their own data
 - **External** resolvers return a safe version of the data (by e.g. hiding a users password) that can be sent to external clients

+While it may initially look like a bit more code, schema driven development is a great way to have the data models and how data is modified in a single place.

 ## Adding a user avatar

 Let's extend our existing users schema to add an `avatar` property so that our users can have a profile image.